il-mix/pulsar-chocolatey/README.md

 ### Python

 The initialization script is written in Python.
 Python3 for Windows is needed to run it.
-Download latest release from [Python website](https://www.python.org/downloads/windows/).
+If not already installed, download latest release from [Python website](https://www.python.org/downloads/windows/) and install it.

 Once installed, add `requests` module using PIP